Cultural Resources Overview

 Section 106 requires federal agencies to take into account the effects of their undertakings on historic properties and afford the Advisory Council on Historic Preservation (ACHP) an opportunity to comment on the effects of the undertaking.
 The regulation implementing Section 106 of NHPA is 36 CFR 800.
 The outcome of the Section 106 process, as laid out in the regulation, is not predetermined.
 Rather, it is the interaction among the participants involved in this consultative process that determines the outcome, although the final decisions are made by the Federal agency.

 Undertakings requiring compliance with Section 106 include projects and programs that are funded, permitted, licensed, or authorized by a federal agency, both on and off federal lands.
 Historic properties are sites, buildings, districts, structures, or objects listed in or eligible for listing in the National Register of Historic Places.
 The National Register is used as the standard for defining those historic places worthy of preservation and protection.
-These historic places include archeological sites, bridges and roads, buildings, designed landscapes such as parks, and places of religious and cultural significance to Native American tribes, Native Hawaiian organizations, and other traditional communities.
+These historic places include archeological sites, bridges and roads, buildings, designed landscapes such as parks, and places of religious and cultural significance to Indian tribes, Native Hawaiian organizations, and other traditional communities.

 The Advisory Council on Historic Preservation is an independent federal agency that advises the President and Congress on historic preservation matters, encourages the preservation of historic properties through review of federal agency programs and projects, and promotes the preservation of historic properties by providing training, developing guidance, and assisting the public.
 The ACHP also has the authority to issue regulations for Section 106 compliance.